 Entry Criteria

-- Completion or partial completion of a degree; AND
+- Completion, or partial completion of a Bachelor’s degree, or

 This course is not available to international students.

-Students who do not meet the above entry requirements can still gain admission to the Bachelor of Laws through one alternative pathway.
+Students who do not meet the standard entry requirements may still qualify for the Bachelor of Laws through an approved alternative entry pathway.

 Undergraduate Certificate in Law

-The Undergraduate Certificate in Law provides a supported pathway into legal study, designed for students who are motivated to pursue a career in law but may not yet meet the entry requirements for the Bachelor of Laws.
+The Undergraduate Certificate in Law is a supported pathway for students who are motivated to study and pursue a career in law but don’t yet meet the Bachelor of Laws entry requirements.

-Across four foundational law units, students build essential legal thinking, problem-solving and academic skills while gaining a real-world introduction to areas such as contract law, torts and statutory interpretation.
-This program also gives students the opportunity to experience university-level legal study before committing to a full degree, helping build confidence, capability and readiness for the next step.
+Across four introductory units, students will build essential legal thinking, problem solving and academic skills while gaining a real world introduction to areas such as contract law, torts and statutory interpretation.
+This program also gives students the opportunity to experience university level legal study before committing to a full degree, helping build confidence, capability and readiness for the next step.

-A four-unit program usually completed in six months of full-time study (or part-time equivalent), the Undergraduate Certificate in Law creates a supported and accessible pathway into the Bachelor of Laws, with no loss of credit for completed subjects.
+This Undergraduate Certificate is typically completed in six months full‑time (or part‑time equivalent), and the Undergraduate Certificate in Law creates a supported and accessible pathway into the Bachelor of Laws, with no loss of credit for completed subjects.

 Core units